Aline Pereira: Glory

 Pereira made her promotional debut with Glory against Chommanee Sor Taehiran at Glory 68: Miami on September 28, 2019.
 She won the fight by unanimous decision.

 Pereira was scheduled to face Crystal Lawson at Glory 71: Chicago on November 22, 2019.
 She won the fight by a first-round technical knockout, which was the first stoppage victory in her professional career.

 Pereira challenged Tiffany van Soest for the Glory Super Bantamweight Championship at Glory 77: Rotterdam on January 30, 2021.
 Pereira lost the fight by unanimous decision.

 Mixed martial arts career

 LFA

-Pereira was scheduled to make her mixed martial arts debut against Helen Peralta at Legacy Fighting Alliance 147: Melo vs. Costa on November 18, 2022.
+Pereira was scheduled to make her mixed martial arts debut for Legacy Fighting Alliance (LFA) against Helen Peralta at Legacy Fighting Alliance 147: Melo vs. Costa on November 18, 2022.
 Pereira lost the fight by unanimous decision.

+Pereira faced Chelsea Conner at Legacy Fighting Alliance 160: Sweeney vs. Begosso on June 16, 2023.
+She won the fight by unanimous decision.

+Pereira faced Cheyanne Bowers at Legacy Fighting Alliance 168: McKee vs. McPadden on September 22, 2023.
+She lost the fight by unanimous decision.

+Karate Combat career

+Pereira made her debut in Karate Combat at Karate Combat 50 on October 11, 2024, facing Dee Begley.
+She won the fight, knocking out Begley in the first round.

+On January 25th, 2025 Pereira fought Amanda Torres at Karate Combat 52, winning by second round finish dropping by Amanda with a left hook.

+On July 19, 2025, Pereira faced Fani Peloumpi for the inaugural Karate Combat Women's Flyweight Championship.
+She won the bout by unanimous decision.